HyperspaceMadness/Mega_Bezel/README.md

   * **Gamma In (Game Embedded Gamma - Gamma Space to Linear) Def 2.4** - The gamma adjustment applied to take the core image and bring it into linear color space.
 Gamma to Linear Space Decode
   * **Gamma Out (Electron Gun Gamma - Linear to Gamma Space) Def 2.4** - The gamma adjustment applied to the CRT shader's linear color output to bring it back into a gamma corrected space.
 Also known as Linear to Gamma Space Encode
   * **Post CRT Brightness** - Brightness adjustment on the CRT color output (Applied in Linear Color Space)
+  * **Post CRT Brightness Affects Grade Black Level** - As this value is reduced the brightness adjustment amount will be reduced on the black level.
+So if you set it to a low value there will be almost no increase in brightness on the areas which were black before the black level adjustment.

 -----------------------------------------------------------------------------------------------
 **[ GRAPHICS CACHE ]:**